yeehaa123/elab/CHAT/platform.md

 ### Goal and Problem

-To answer this question,
-we will design a coding platform that accelerates these processes and creates new models for collaboration in the humanities.
-This project aims to increase the number of people who approach learning and research collaboratively, through an online platform where users learn programming and build tools, thereby increasing digital literacy and at the same time lowering the technological threshold to engage with and reflect on digital tools.
-The problem we address is that learning and research (in the humanities) are hindered by a lack of coding skills and the seeming incommensurability of educating massive groups of students and providing high quality education.
-Although traditional knowledge institutions are losing their monopoly on education and research, ICT skills and knowledge production remain privileges of a cultural, technological and economic elite.
+This project aims to stimulate engagement with and reflection on digital tools in the humanities.
+The problem we address is that learning and research are hindered by a lack of coding skills and the seeming incommensurability of educating massive groups of students and providing high quality education.
+Although traditional knowledge institutions are losing their monopoly on education and research, both coding skills and an academic education remain privileges of a cultural, technological and economic elite.

 We propose to tackle this problem by providing online and offline interfaces between people on the one hand and learning and research